brunocgc/Baileys/README.md

 # Baileys - Typescript/Javascript WhatsApp Web API

-### Important Note

-This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with or endorsed by WhatsApp.
-Use at your own discretion.
-Do not spam people with this.
-We discourage any stalkerware, bulk or automated messaging usage.

-#### Liability and License Notice
-Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/WhiskeySockets/Baileys/blob/master/LICENSE).
-The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
-The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
-##

 Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 Not running Selenium or Chromimum saves you like **half a gig** of ram :/ Baileys supports interacting with the multi-device & web versions of WhatsApp.